Polish spaces for countable and separable structures through quotient encodings: Extensions and open questions

 \section{Extensions and open questions}

-\begin{enumerate} \item \emph{Completeness.} Determine completeness (optimality) of some of the $\Pi^0_3$ classes in the $C^*$ setting (AF, real rank~$\le n$).
-Are any of these $\Pi^0_3$-complete?
+\begin{enumerate} \item \emph{Completeness.} Theorem~\ref{thm:Cstar-Pi2-complete} proves optimality of the $G_\delta$ upper bounds for AF-ness, real-rank bounds and topological stable-rank bounds.
+The remaining low-rank $C^*$-classes in this paper include MF-ness and approximate divisibility ($G_\delta$), and quasidiagonality, property~(SP), and nuclear dimension~$\le n$ ($\Pi^0_3$).
+We have only $\Pi^0_2$ lower bounds for property~(SP) and nuclear dimension.
+Are any of the remaining upper bounds sharp?
 The $\Pi^1_1$-completeness results in Section~\ref{sec:Pi11-example}---separable dual (Theorem~\ref{thm:dual-separable-Pi11}) and superatomicity (Theorem~\ref{thm:superatomic-Pi11})---show that non-Borel phenomena span both continuous and discrete quotient codings.
 It would be interesting to identify further such examples among less elementary properties.

 \item \emph{Other invariants.} The Borel coding of $K_0$ (Theorem~\ref{thm:K0}) and $K_1$ (Theorem~\ref{thm:K1}) extends to all higher $K$-groups via Bott periodicity (Remark~\ref{rem:Kn-KOn}).
 It remains to code traces and broader Elliott-type invariants as countable Borel data.